DiCesareDaniele/performance-of-networked-systems/exercises/1.typ

 If we apply the formula to each state we get:\
 #product-form(C, b, labels, p)

+Notice that we get the exact same probabilities as in exercise 5 (minus some floating point errors).

 == 7.
 Blocking Probability
 The blocking probability is just the sum of probabilities of states in which a class is not accepted, or one minus the sum of the probabilities of states in which a class is accepted.
 We will use the former for the blocking probability of voice calls and the latter for the blocking probability of video calls (this way we have to write less states).